thornboo/hitsz-connect-verge/README.md

 ## Introduction

-HITSZ Connect Verge is an application that helps you connect to the campus network of Harbin Institute of Technology, Shenzhen.
-It is a GUI of [ZJU Connect](https://github.com/Mythologyli/zju-connect) and adapted for the HITSZ network.
+HITSZ Connect Verge is a GUI of [ZJU Connect](https://github.com/Mythologyli/zju-connect).
+It helps you connect to the campus network of HITSZ remotely.

 ## Features

 - Fast and green compared to **EasyConnect**.
-- Simplified user interface and good-looking icon.
+- Simplified UI and Fluent design (Windows only).
 - Built with PySide6 and Python, making it beginner-friendly to contribute and maintain.
 - Multi-platform support, providing out-of-box experience without executing additional scripts.
+- Advanced settings (coming soon).

 ## Installation